President of Finland: Inauguration

 The president-elect, accompanied by the Speaker of the Parliament and the outgoing president, assumes office on the first day of the month following the election by making a solemn affirmation in both Finnish and Swedish at a ceremony in Parliament House.
 The affirmation is specified in Section 56 of the Constitution, and in English reads "I, [N. N.], elected by the people of Finland as the President of the Republic, hereby affirm that in my presidential duties I shall sincerely and conscientiously observe the Constitution and the laws of the Republic, and to the best of my ability promote the wellbeing of the people of Finland."

-The term of the president-elect begins at the moment the solemn affirmation has been made (about 12:20 on the day of the inauguration).
-After the inauguration, the new president, accompanied by the president's predecessor, inspects the guard of honour outside Parliament House.
+The term of the president-elect begins at the moment the affirmation has been made (around 12:20 on the day of the inauguration).
+After the inauguration, the new president, accompanied by his or her predecessor, inspects the guard of honour outside Parliament House.

 Presidential sessions

-The president exercises his or her governmental powers "in council" with the Finnish Government, echoing the royal curia regis.
+The president exercises governmental powers "in council" with the Finnish Government, echoing the royal curia regis.
 The session is customarily arranged once a week.
 There is quorum of five ministers and the chancellor of justice is present as well.
 In the session, the respective ministers present the topic and a proposal for decision.
 Based on the proposal, the president makes his decision.
 The president may depart from the proposal and may return the proposal to the Government for reconsideration.
 There is no voting and normally there are no speeches aside from the aforementioned proposals.
 Except for approvals of new laws and appointments, the Government may present the issue to the Parliament, which will make the final decision on the matter on the Government's proposal.